On this page

 Yes, a few shops sell plans to clients with solar panels, although some electricity suppliers may only sometimes advertise them publicly.
 You should check with the provider or click our energy compare to use our energy comparator tool.
 While a solar-specific plan may appear appealing on paper, you should double-check that electricity rates have not been raised to meet a greater feed-in tariff.

 Feed-in tariff prices are generally determined by many factors, including the size of the solar panel installation, the property’s location, and the overall demand for electricity in the area.
-Some retailers may charge varying prices for different categories of customers, such as residential or commercial customers, or for customers with various-sized solar panel systems.
+Some retailers may charge varying prices for different categories of customers, such as residential or commercial customers, or customers with various-sized solar panel systems.

 So before engaging in an agreement with a retailer, individuals and companies interested in participating in a plan should carefully consider the conditions of any contract.
-This includes comprehending the rate at which the retailer will purchase electricity from the client and any fees or charges that may have in the agreement.
+This includes comprehending the rate at which the retailer will purchase electricity from the client and any fees or charges that may be in the agreement.

 What is a minimum feed-in tariff?